 I already own one and it’s been especially useful for the achy days, so I’m adding this to the recommendation list.
 An instant pot is a multi-cooker which functions as a slow cooker, pressure cooker, yoghurt maker, and more!
 We wanted to buy the InstaPot brand, but didn’t realise how troublesome that would be in Singapore/Australia (shipping, weight, adaptor), and ended up purchasing a Philips one instead.

 What we did was to prepare a month’s supply of meals and freeze them in separate bags.
 Write the name of the dish down with a marker, together with any extra steps needed such as garnishing.
 After that you can dump each meal straight from the freezer into the pot, and have a warm, nourishing meal ready for dinner!

 Another thing you could do to help someone who lives with chronic pain, is to prepare frozen meals such as these.
 It will make a huge and positive difference in their everyday life.

 My partner is against the idea of a Roomba.
 He doesn’t think it would do a good job cleaning, would add to the clutter in our home, and says that our hands and legs aren’t painted on.
-While that may be true, who likes doing household chores even if they’re not in pain?!
+Whilst that may be true, who likes doing household chores even if they’re not in pain?!
 Maybe I’m just lazy, but I believe in automating anything repetitive in nature.
-I also have five birds, and they’re capable of creating a mess even while inside their cages!
-(Empty shell husks have a way of floating everywhere.)
+I also have pet birds, and they’re capable of creating a mess even while inside their cages!
+(Empty shell husks have a way of floating everywhere, and they love to kick stuff out of their food bowls.)
 I suppose anyone with a kid would face the same problem, perhaps even more so.
 A dirty house and dusty floor is never good for mental wellbeing, I think we can all agree on that?